HarunMbaabu/Flask-and-Docker-Application-Demo/README.md

 Lux Academy &amp; Data Science East Africa Python Boot Camp, Building and Deploying  Flask Application Using Docker Demo App.

+- A **Docker image** is a read-only, inert template that comes with instructions for deploying containers.
+In Docker, everything basically revolves around images.

+An image consists of a collection of files (or layers) that pack together all the necessities—such as dependencies, source code, and libraries—needed to set up a completely functional container environment.

+A **Docker container** is a virtualized runtime environment that provides isolation capabilities for separating the execution of applications from the underpinning system.
+It’s an instance of a Docker image.

+**Containers** are the ultimate utility of the Docker technology—they provide a portable and lightweight environment for deploying applications.

+Each container is autonomous and runs in its own isolated environment, ensuring it does not disrupt other running applications or its underlying system.
+This greatly improves the security of applications.

 Follow 👉🏻 [this](https://docs.docker.com/engine/install/) guide to install docker engine locally in your system

 ---